d2l-ai/d2l-en/chapter_computational-performance/hybridize.md

 # Compilers and Interpreters
 :label:`sec_hybridize`

-So far, this book has focused on imperative programming, which makes use of statements such as `print`, `+` or `if` to change a program's state.
+So far, this book has focused on imperative programming, which makes use of statements such as `print`, `+`, and `if` to change a program's state.
 Consider the following example of a simple imperative program.

 ```{.python .input}
 #@tab all